grimy86/MASM-Assembly/Info/CPU_Registers.md

 # Registers
+Registers are for storing data.
 There are 8 common registers in assembly and 6 are used for general purpose.
 In general you could use these registers in whatever way you like but there are common conventions.

 ## General purpose